Stars get double-overtime win on Corey Perry’s goal, stay alive in Stanley Cup finals

 Perry’s second goal Saturday night, at 9:23 of double overtime, gave the Stars a 3-2 win over the Lightning in Game 5 of the Stanley Cup finals and let the Stars stave off elimination.
 Game 6 is Monday night in the NHL’s postseason bubble at Edmonton’s Rogers Place.

 Perry has three goals in the past two games.

-“Oh, man, he’s great right there.
-Fun to watch him down there,” Stars forward Joe Pavelski said of Perry’s game-winner in the crease.
+On Saturday, he became the fifth player in NHL history to notch five or more career postseason overtime goals.

+“Get one; keep going,” he said.
+“We start building here, and I think we’re starting to do something special.”

 Earlier Saturday, Stars interim coach Rick Bowness alluded to the team’s resilience throughout the postseason and reiterated the “full faith” he has in his players.
-That mind-set carried over into Game 5 as the Stars withstood multiple late pushes from Tampa Bay, which was eager to close the series and head home from the NHL’s unusual postseason amid the novel coronavirus pandemic.
+That mind-set carried over into Game 5 as the Stars withstood multiple late pushes from Tampa Bay, which was eager to close out the series and head home from the NHL’s unusual postseason amid the novel coronavirus pandemic.

+“You love him on your team,” Bowness said of Perry.
+"I’ve coached against him long enough — I know he’s a pain in the butt.”

 With a depleted lineup for a team that has taken an all-hands-on-deck approach to the playoffs, Dallas found some comeback magic Saturday night.
-Even after it managed only two shots on goal during the first overtime period, Dallas finally sneaked one past Vasilevskiy in double overtime.
+Even after it managed only two shots on goal during the first overtime period, Dallas finally sneaked one past Vasilevskiy in double OT.

+“We’ve played a lot of hockey the last 24 hours, and we’re having fun,” Stars forward Joe Pavelski said.
+“We’re not ready to go home quite yet.”

-Before the game went beyond regulation for the second straight day, Pavelski saved the Stars in the third period with his game-tying goal with 6:45 remaining.
+Before the game went beyond regulation for the second straight day, Pavelski saved the Stars in the third period with his tying goal with 6:45 remaining.
 Anthony Cirelli nearly had Tampa Bay hoisting the Stanley Cup after his shot beat Stars goaltender Anton Khudobin with about four minutes left, but it pinged off the post.

 Tampa Bay appeared to have all the momentum heading into Game 5 after it went ahead 3-1 in the series with a 5-4 overtime win Friday night.
 But in the second game of the Stanley Cup finals’ first back-to-back since 2009, the Lightning struggled to get going offensively.

 In a mostly stagnant opening period, Dallas got the scoring started with Perry’s tally under the arm of Vasilevskiy (30 saves) at 17:52.
-It was Perry’s fourth goal of the postseason, but he wasn’t done.
+It was Perry’s fourth goal of the postseason.

-Ondrej Palat evened the score at 4:37 of the second, cutting in from the right wing and sliding the puck around Khudobin’s right pad.
+Tampa Bay’s Ondrej Palat evened the score at 4:37 of the second, cutting in from the right wing and sliding the puck around Khudobin’s right pad.
 It was his 11th goal of the playoffs.

 Defenseman Mikhail Sergachev gave Tampa Bay a 2-1 lead with a shot from the point at 3:38 of the third period off a drop pass from Brayden Point.
 But after his team came up empty during its second power-play chance, Pavelski gave Dallas the equalizer.